apache/pekko-platform-guide/CONTRIBUTING.md

 To build the documentation, use `make` with the following commands:

+* `make local-preview`
+    Generates the documentation and serves it at `localhost:8000`.

 * `make html-author-mode`

     Generates the documentation, in 'author' mode, to display review comments and TODOs.
 The result is available at `target/staging/index.html`.